Bharat0014/HGCal-ValidDetId-SQLite/README.md

 #### Components Involved

 - **Producer Code**: `HGCalProducerSimHit.cc`
-  Located in the `plugins` directory, this C++ source defines the logic for converting raw hits into `pCaloHits`.
+  Located in the `plugins` directory, this C++ code defines the logic for converting raw hits into `pCaloHits`.

 <details>
   <summary>Show HGCalProducerSimHit.cc </summary>